-Nebuchadnezzar had invaded Palestine and deported thousands of Jews to the city of Babylon in 605 B.C.
+Nebuchadnezzar had invaded Canaan and deported thousands of Jews to the city of Babylon in 605 B.C.
 This should have been a warning to the Jews that God was serious about their sin and that they needed to seek God, but it was not.
-The exiles did not repent but believed that all the prophetic predictions of the future destruction of Jerusalem and the land of Palestine were in error.
+The exiles did not repent but believed that all the prophetic predictions of the future destruction of Jerusalem and the land of Canaan were in error.
 They believed that the prophecies were false.
 They had a heart problem, not a head problem.

 Therefore, God told the prophet Ezekiel to give them a sign by acting as if he were going into exile before the “rebellious house.”
 He was to to do this before those . . .

 . . . who have eyes to see but do not see, ears to hear but do not hear; for they are a rebellious house.
 Ezekiel 12:2 (NASB)

 So Ezekiel prepared his baggage during the day (v.
 3-4) as God had directed, and then in the evening, he dug through a wall (v.
 4-7) as one seeking to escape from the invaders.
 Ezekiel’s actions were successful because people started asking “What are you doing?” (v.9).
 So God told Ezekiel to tell them that he, Ezekiel, was a sign to them and most of the Israelites in Canaan would go into exile too (v.
 10-11).
 Ezekiel prophesied that “the prince,” or Zedekiah, who was in Jerusalem, would go into exile and not see Babylon.
 Zedekiah was called the prince because the real king of Canaan, King Jehoiakim, was already in exile in Babylon.